Independent African news, markets, culture and politics.

 After Hippopotamus attack, Gombe govt issues safety advisory — Daily Nigerian

-A recent deadly hippopotamus attack in Gombe State has prompted the government to issue a safety advisory, urging residents to exercise caution, particularly those living near riverine areas.
-The attack occurred on October 5 in the Dadinkowa River, resulting in the death of 19-year-old farmer Yahuza Bawa and seriously injuring his colleague, Abubakar.
+A recent deadly hippopotamus attack in Gombe State has prompted the government to issue a safety advisory, urging residents—especially those living near riverine areas—to exercise caution.
+The incident occurred on 5 October in the Dadinkowa River, where 19‑year‑old farmer Yahuza Bawa was killed and his colleague, Abubakar, was seriously injured.

-Environmentalists, such as Ismail Bima, have urged fishermen to consider alternative means of livelihood, such as fish farming using ponds, to reduce the risk of encounters with hippopotamuses.
-Bima also called on the government to find a lasting solution to the challenge and to support residents in embarking on fish farming.
+Environmentalists such as Ismail Bima have urged fishermen to consider alternative livelihoods, like pond‑based fish farming, to reduce the risk of encounters with hippopotamuses.
+Bima also called on the government to find a lasting solution and to support residents in transitioning to fish farming.

 Scroll to Top